2014 International Conference on Time Perspective (ICTP)

 Audience

-The audience for the 2014 International Conference on Time Perspective in Warsaw was multidisciplinary, encompassing researchers, academics, and professionals interested in the psychological, social, and cultural aspects of time perspective.
-Participants engaged in exploring how time perception influences behavior, decision-making, and well-being across various fields such as psychology, education, arts, and business.
-The event facilitated a rich exchange of ideas, fostering collaborations and inspiring new research directions on the concept of time and its impact on human experience.
+The audience for the ICTP is multidisciplinary, comprising researchers, academics, and professionals interested in the psychological, social, and cultural aspects of time perspective.
+Participants engage in exploring how time perception influences behavior, decision-making, and well-being across various fields.
+The estimated turnout for such events is typically between 0 and 500 delegates, based on previous editions.

 Known For